-(5) Application of Funding:
+(5) Application of Funding (Up to 2 Points)

-For Continued Development Component, applicants must specify how the use of funds under this NOFO will differ from prior projects and/or expand enforcement activities to increase investigations of housing discrimination.

-For Establishing New Organizations Component, applicant must specify how the use of funds under this NOFO will develop enforcement activities for the sponsored organization to increase investigations of housing discrimination.
-(Up to 2 points)
+For Continued Development Component ONLY, applicants must specify how the use of funds under this NOFO will differ from prior projects and/or expand enforcement activities to increase investigations of housing discrimination.
+For Establishing New Organizations Component ONLY, applicant must specify how the use of funds under this NOFO will develop enforcement activities for the sponsored organization to increase investigations of housing discrimination.